Redant136/Cookbook/5 Ingredients - Jamie Oliver/5 Ingredients - Jamie Oliver.md

 - 14 oz ripe cherry tomatoes on the vine
 - 14 oz green beans
 #### Instructions
-- Preheat the oven to 425 F
+1. Preheat the oven to 425F
-- Unroll the pastry, cut it in half lengthways, then cut each half widthway into 8 equals strips.
+2. Unroll the pastry, cut it in half lengthways, then cut each half widthway into 8 equals strips.
-- Flatten the chicken breasts by pounding with your fist until the fat ends are the same thickness as the skinny ends.
+3. Flatten the chicken breasts by pounding with your fist until the fat ends are the same thickness as the skinny ends.
-- Place them in a roasting pan, season with sea salt and black pepper, spread over the pesto then lay 4 overlapping strips of pastry over each breast, tucking them under at the edges.
+4. Place them in a roasting pan, season with sea salt and black pepper, spread over the pesto then lay 4 overlapping strips of pastry over each breast, tucking them under at the edges.
-- Brush with a little olive oil.
+5. Brush with a little olive oil.
 Lightly dress the tomato bines in olive oil, season and put into a second pan.
-- Place the chicken pan on the top shelf of the oven with the tomatoes below and cook for 20 minutes or until the pastry is golden and the chicken is cooked through
+6. Place the chicken pan on the top shelf of the oven with the tomatoes below and cook for 20 minutes or until the pastry is golden and the chicken is cooked through
-- Meanwhile, line up the beans, trim off just the stalk ends, then cook in a pan of boiling salted water for 7 minutes or until tender.
+7. Meanwhile, line up the beans, trim off just the stalk ends, then cook in a pan of boiling salted water for 7 minutes or until tender.
-- Remove the chicken to a board with half the tomatoes, squashing the rest in the pan and discarding the vines.
+8. Remove the chicken to a board with half the tomatoes, squashing the rest in the pan and discarding the vines.
-- Drain and toss in the beans, taste and season.
+9. Drain and toss in the beans, taste and season.
 Slice the chicken at an angle and serve on top of the beans, with the whole tomatoes.

 ### Herby chicken traybake
 2 Servings, 6 minutes fast-prep, 50 minutes cook